contentful/widget-sdk/docs/guides/build_and_deploy.md

 The user interface image is based on the public [`contentful/user-interface-base`][cf-ui-base-image].
-This image contains system dependencies like Xvfb, Firefox, and the fpm gem that are required to build and test the code.
+This image contains system dependencies like the fpm gem and Chrome that are required to build and test the code.
 The image is hosted on the Docker hub.

 [cf-ui-base-image]: https://hub.docker.com/r/contentful/user-interface-base